 - Possess working knowledge of the use of social media in marketing

-¹Singaporeans and Singapore PRs who are aged above 21 years old will be eligible for up to 90% SSG funding.
+¹Singaporeans and Singapore PRs who are aged above 21 years and above will be eligible for up to 70% SSG funding.
+Absentee payroll may be claimable as well.

-3The SkillsFuture MES is for Singaporeans aged 40 years old and above.
+4The SkillsFuture MES is for Singaporeans aged 40 years and above.

-⁴WTS Funding is for Singaporeans who are aged 35 years old and above (or 13 years and above for Persons with Disabilities) earning a monthly income of not more than $2,000.
+5WTS Funding is for Singaporeans who are aged 35 years and above (or 13 years and above for Persons with Disabilities) earning a monthly income of not more than $2,000.